Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 1. fill out the form to describe your study (most of these values can be edited later if needed);
 1. press `Submit` button;
-1. make a note of two accession numbers that will be assigned to the study;
+1. save the `Webin-accessions-<time_stamp>.txt` text file or make a note of the two accession numbers that will be assigned to the study;
 	- the ___BioProject___ accession starts with _PRJEB_ and is the one typically used in journal publications;
 	- the ENA ___Study___ accession is an alternative accession number that